 If you have visited an RV showroom, you would have come across many RVs that lack brightness and are dull.
 Moreover, they look metallic, uninteresting, and cold.

-A turn off already, right?
-This is why I always imagine replacing it with other materials, something that gives the feeling of warmth and coziness.
+It’s a turn-off already.
+This is why I always imagine replacing it with other materials, which gives the feeling of warmth and coziness.

 Furthermore, it will make the time spent inside the portable home comfortable.

-As I was thinking of sprucing the RV with different kinds of materials, this made me wonder, “what are RV interior walls made of?”
+As I thought of sprucing the RV with different materials, I wondered, “What are RV interior walls made of?”

 If you are wondering about the same, you don’t have to go anywhere, as I have listed everything you may want to learn on the subject.

-Several people do not consider wood as a suitable material and think that it is not durable enough.
-Moreover, they feel that it is easily susceptible to water damage; it will rot, and deform quickly.
+Several people do not consider wood a suitable material and think it is not durable enough.
+Moreover, they feel it is easily susceptible to water damage; it will rot and deform quickly.

 However, the problem is not with the composite plywood.
 It depends on how well you use the wood to construct the RV.

-Appropriate construction of RV will not allow moisture to get into the wooden frames.
+Appropriate RV construction will not allow moisture to get into the wooden frames.
 Thus, it will prevent causing various nightmarish problems.

-The interior walls, by using plywood, are made by compressing a wide variety of woods together.
-This squashing of woods creates a large wooden sheet that you can cut into various sizes.
+The interior walls, using plywood, are made by compressing various woods together.
+This squashing of timber creates a large wooden sheet that you can cut into different sizes.

-For the innermost layers, mostly, inexpensive plywood is used.
-A wood veneer, which is also called a wood facade, is applied on top of the wooden sheet’s cutouts.
+For the innermost layers, mainly, inexpensive plywood is used.
+A wood veneer, a wood facade, is applied on top of the wooden sheet’s cutouts.

-Then various plywoods are glued over one another.
+Then, various pieces of plywood are glued over one another.
 While sticking, make sure their grains run opposite to one another.
-This method adds flexibility, adaptability, and strength to the composite plywood
+This method adds flexibility, adaptability, and strength to the composite plywood.

 Merits